 Our first speakers of the day were three of AppNexus’ own: CEO Brian O’Kelley, Director of Data Science Abe Greenstein, and Manager of Technical Services Uri Bushey.
 They got onstage to announce the newest iteration of the AppNexus Programmable Bidder (APB) and describe the evolution of the product.

-The best ad tech providers differentiate themselves from competition is building value-added technology.
+The best ad tech providers differentiate themselves from competition by building value-added technology.
 On the buy-side, this has traditionally meant building a bidder to compete in RTB auctions.
 The more granular control a bidder has (denoted by “expressiveness” on the graph below) the greater value it provides.
 The goal is to maximize expressiveness and minimize the effort on the buyer’s part.

 At the bottom of the scale, an out-of-the-box DSP makes it easy to create a bidding strategy, but users are beholden to the bidding technology the DSP provides.
 Building a bidder from scratch, on the other hand, would let buyers create a highly expressive bidder, but with a lot of time, effort and resources.